 Some of the apartments have been renovated.
-Late last year a source told Crain’s that the building was “ripe for a rehab.”
+Late in 2013 a source told Crain’s that the building was “ripe for a rehab.”

 The loft units all have in-unit washer / dryers and private terraces.
 Floor plans of these units vary widely in efficiency.
 A number have bedrooms that lack windows.
 Column placement can be an issue for furniture layout in some units.

 Many of the tower units have a well-defined dining area.
 Corner two-bedrooms have a split-bedroom layout to maximize privacy.
 Typical of the era in which they were built, most of the units do not have in-unit washer / dryers or high ceilings.
 There are washer / dryers in what the building refers to as its “Super Two” apartments, the result of combining two units into a large two-bedroom.
 Units do not have balconies.

 Appliances are all electric.
 The apartments have individual wall-mounted electric heating and air-conditioning units that eat into the floor space.

 Axis has nearly completed the transition to a smoke-free building.

 Views.
 Axis’ height and its proximity to the lake ensure great, uninterrupted views from the building’s higher floors.
 The view north is especially prized.

 The aerial image above should enable you to get a fairly good fix on the views from different vantage points at Axis.
 You can also see view pictures at Axis’ website.

 Residents have access to a rooftop sundeck with great views in all directions.